Schoggi-Mimi/bachelor-thesis/README.md

 ### Inference Script

+This script is used to perform inference on a folder containing images and save the results in a CSV file.
 **Parameters:**
 - `--model_path`: Path to the model .pkl file.
 - `--images_path`: Path to the folder containing images.